esarjeant/pymediareport/README.md

 https://github.com/esarjeant/ffprobe3

-You will need to install ffprobe to use this wrapper.
+You will need to install a forked version of ffprobe3 to use this wrapper:

+    pip3 install ffprobe3-esarjeant